 - Establishing a governance framework that minimizes risk

-- Identifying and maintaining an inventory of assets authorized to access the firm’s network as well as critical assets that need prioritized protection
+- Identifying and maintaining a record of staff authorized to access the firm’s network and proprietary that needs prioritized protection

-As a trusted Technology Compliance and Cybersecurity advisor, RND Resources works closely with our clients to ensure their vulnerabilities are addressed properly.
-We advise firms when and how to implement technical controls to protect their technical systems.
+As a trusted Technology Compliance and Cybersecurity consultant, RND Resources works closely with our clients to ensure their vulnerabilities are addressed properly.
+We advise firms when and how to implement technical controls to protect their digital data.
 Since the selection of controls is highly dependent on a firm’s circumstances, we tailor controls for our clients’ unique needs.
 Effective practices include:

 - Selecting controls appropriate to the firms technology and threat environment, for example;